-Coastal Opportunities, headquartered in Camden, Maine, has been assisting adults with developmental disabilities to become participating members in the social and economic community of Mid-Coast Maine for more than forty years, providing a high level of service to a segment of society often overlooked.
+Coastal Opportunities, headquartered in Camden, Maine, has been assisting adults with developmental disabilities to become participating members in the social and economic community of Midcoast Maine for more than 40 years, providing a high level of service to a segment of society that is often overlooked.

 —Jean Woods Boobar